-To discuss your legal options for getting out of debt, contact the Birmingham Chapter 7 bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+To discuss your legal options for getting out of debt, contact the Birmingham Chapter 7 bankruptcy lawyers of [firm-name], by calling [phone-number] today.

 Before filing for bankruptcy, it’s crucial for individuals to gather all their financial information regarding their bank accounts, assets, income, debts, and personal property.
 Under BAPCPA, Chapter 7 bankruptcy now requires a test known as the means test, which compares an individual’s income to the average income in their state.
 To qualify for Chapter 7 bankruptcy, a person’s income must fall below the average income in their state.
 A person’s full financial information will be necessary to complete this means test.